devilofcyber/Linux-Optimizer/README.md

 5. Enable Packages at Server Boot.

-6. Set the server TimeZone to the VPS IP address location.
+6. Set the server TimeZone to UTC.

 7. Enable `IPv6` Support.